 A top-four finish has to be Arsenal’s minimum target this year after a shaky start but are they on course?
 The Gunners are only sixth-favourites in this respect and the general verdict via football tips and punditry suggests that the Europa League beckons once again next season.
 However, an in-form Jack Wilshere has the capability to propel Arsenal back up the table and help the club reach those Champions League slots.

-Much has been made of Arsenal’s inability to win the Premier League title but when Wenger’s side won back-to-back FA Cups in 2014 and 2015, Jack Wilshere was an integral part of a successful team.
+Much has been made of Arsenal’s inability to win the Premier League title (with some fans pointing to the infamous karamba bonuskode which offered some fans odds of over 100-1 on Arsenal to win the title!) but when Wenger’s side won back-to-back FA Cups in 2014 and 2015, Jack Wilshere was an integral part of a successful team.
 Across those two seasons, what really stood out were his passing accuracy levels – 86% in 2013/14 and 84% a year later.
 Wilshere also scores highly on assists and passes created and those statistics are why Wenger should be looking to give the player a starting berth.

 Mesut Ozil may be considered a better option as a bigger goal threat but, while Wilshere will never be a prolific scorer, his role in the side is to supply the front men and in particular new signing Alexandre Lacazette who has struggled for service at times this season.